 [table id=349 responsive=scroll responsive_breakpoint=phone /]

-With the Marriott Bonvoy Boundless Credit Card, you’ll earn three free night awards (each valued at up to 50,000 bonus points, for a value of up to 150,000 total points) after you spend $3,000 on purchases in the first 3 months from account opening.
+With the Marriott Bonvoy Boundless Credit Card, you’ll earn three free nights (each night valued up to 50,000 points) after spending $3,000 on purchases in your first three months from account opening.
 You can easily use the welcome bonus to get hundreds of dollars in travel at terrific hotels — even pricey resorts — or stretch your points for more nights at lower-category brands.
 It’s up to you.